Emigrant Lake (Oregon): Recreation area

 picnic areas, and two 280 ft water slides open from Memorial Day to Labor Day.

+As of 2022, the slides are no longer operating due to the cost of repairs.

 Drought conditions and archaeological study

 In October 2014, drought conditions prompted the Bureau of Reclamation to order an archaeological study to protect artifacts that have become exposed due to the lake being at less than 10 percent of capacity.
 During the 2020–21 North American drought, the lake reached 3% capacity.